moe-kami/uikit/README.md

 **This website includes the following majour components:**
 - Sticky header
-- Scroll to top button:
+- Scroll to top button
 - Responsive history timeline
-- Interactive discography: Each title appears on hover each CD cover.

 * All the pictures are loyalty-free sourced from pexels, taken by a photographer, Anna Shvets. [https://www.pexels.com/@shvetsa/]